-The known case approach relies on having some details about the case - either the case citation, the judge's name, the date of hearing, or some other combination of details.
+The known case approach relies on having some details about the case-either the case citation, the judge's name, the date of hearing, or some other combination of details.

 If there is a known case citation, locating the decision will be straightforward.
+You can use the A-Z list on the UQ Library Legal Research Guide to:

 - 1. locate the law report abbreviation

 - 2. select the correct law report series

-- 3. use a database or use the print copy in your library
+- 3. use a database or the print copy in your library